nguyenthanhtin2810/Age-and-Gender-Prediction/README.md

 <img src="test_image/predicted_image4.jpg" width="356" height="370"><img src="test_image/predicted_image5.jpg" width="387" height="370">

 ## Data
-Data used for this project consists of images of 10 different types of flowers.
+The data used for this project is a dataframe that includes columns such as age, ethnicity, gender, img_name, and pixels.
+However, in this project, we are only concerned with the columns age, gender, and pixels.

 You can find it at <a href="https://www.kaggle.com/datasets/nipunarora8/age-gender-and-ethnicity-face-data-csv?select=age_gender.csv">this link</a>

 I have processed that data so that it can be used for model training in **dataset.py**